OptimalDesignLab/PDESolver.jl/README.md

 PumiInterface

+Petsc

-PumiInterface is the only package with non-trivial installation requirements.
+PumiInterface and Petsc are the only packages with non-trivial installation requirements, although for most cases the defaults will work just fine.

-See that package for details
+See those packages for details.

+## Running the Code
+To run the code, execute `julia /path/to/startup.jl "input_file_name"`, where startup.jl is located in the subdirctory for the physics you are solving.
+Each physics has its own startup.jl

 ## Developer Guide
 The code for evaluating the residual for an equation is in the src/solver directory.